ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     Note: the act of granting or denying an operation may be manual (i.e. through an interaction with a physical person) or automatic (i.e. through predefined organizational rules).

 End-user
-: natural person that operates the client instance.
+: natural person that operates a client instance.

     Note: that natural person may or may not be the same entity as the RO.
-When it is explicit that the end-user and the RO are the same entity, the generic term user may be used.

 The design of GNAP does not assume any one deployment architecture, but instead attempts to define roles that can be fulfilled in a number